PhD Programs "Infection Biology" and "DEWIN"

 Starting in fall 2003, the Center for Infection Biology (ZIB) launched the international PhD Program Infection Biology.
 In 2010, a new PhD program with the title "Dynamics of Host Pathogen Interactions - DEWIN" was launched.
 The 3-year programs, with English as the teaching language, play a pivotal role in the training of young scientists in the field of infection biology.
 The objective of both programs is to investigate the complex interactions between host and pathogen as well as basic research with the combined tools of immunology, cell biology and molecular biology.

 20 students from across the world are accepted each year after a rigorous selection procedure.
 In the past, the study programs Infection Biology / DEWIN were supported by the Wilhelm-Hirte Foundation, through Georg-Christoph-Lichtenberg scholarships, administrative positions funded by the Ministry of Science and Culture of Lower Saxony and via the elite program "Miditrain" which is funded by the EU "Marie Curie Actions" program.
 Currently, the program is supported through scholarships provided by Hannover Medical School as well as scholarships granted by the Graduate School Scholarship Programme (GSSP) offered by the DAAD.

 Approximately 60 students enrolled in the PhD Program work on a three-year research project and attend seminars, congresses, as well as lab courses.
 Students are encouraged and supported by a network of supervisors and support teams and finish the program after the PhD examination at the end of the third year as highly qualified scientists.

 Find out more about research interests and group leaders here.

-The application site is now open.
-Online applications for the October 2021 intake can be submitted between 1st December 2020 and 1st April 2021.
+.
+Online applications for the October 2022 intake can be submitted between 1st December 2021 and 1st March 2022.
 Please note that we only accept applications made through our online system which can be found here: hbrs.cloud.opencampus.net